NASA Perseverance rover roughs up a Mars rock, peers at 'something no one's ever seen'

 Eagle-eyed Mars fans noticed something slightly goofy in a closeup of the abraded area on the rock.
 If you zoom in, you'll see a little white triangle.
 There are other whitish specks littered around the circle, so it's likely the triangular piece is just a random bit of the rock.

 Sampling is a key part of the rover's work.
-NASA is designing a future mission to go to Mars, pick up samples collected by Perseverance and bring them home to Earth for study.
+NASA is designing a future mission to go to Mars, pick up samples collected by Perseverance and bring them home to Earth.
+The mission is still in development, but it could mean having some fresh pieces of Mars available to study by the early 2030s.

 55 weird objects seen on Mars, explainedSee all photos